waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Olivine Lighthouse Puzzle
 - **Status:** Stuck on west side of 2F, blocked by Sailor at (9, 3).
 Escalated to `puzzle_solver` agent.
-- **Agent Hypothesis #1 (IN PROGRESS):** The sailor is a red herring; the real path is a hidden pit on this side of the floor.
-Test by systematically walking over every floor tile.
+- **Agent Hypothesis #1 (DISPROVEN for West Side):** The sailor is a red herring; the real path is a hidden pit on this side of the floor.
+A systematic search of all accessible tiles on the west side of 2F revealed no pits.
+- **Agent Hypothesis #3 (IN PROGRESS):** The solution was missed in the isolated 1F area.
+Test by returning to the area and performing a thorough search.
 - **Agent Hypothesis #2 (DISPROVEN):** The sailor is a line-of-sight trainer battle.
 Walking into his line of sight from (11, 3) to (10, 3) did not trigger a battle.
 - **Agent Hypothesis #3:** The solution was missed in the isolated 1F area.
 - **Agent Hypothesis #4:** There is a hidden item on the floor needed to progress.